CivityNL/ckanext-workflow/README.md

 **TODO:** Put a description of your extension here:  What does it do?
 What features does it have?
 Consider including some screenshots or embedding a video!

+AUTH: check if an user is allowed which might be impacted by ValidationErrors
+ACTION: check if the request is valid

+## Current decisions

+special roles are:
+- sysadmin
+- org admin
+- collab admin

+- requests:
+  - on create
+    - uses by default as request_user_id the current logged in user (except special roles)
+  - on update
+    - only messages can be updated
+      - request_message if still pending by request_user (except special roles)
+      - approve_message if approved by approve_user (except special roles)
+    - special roles can also update:
+      - request_user_id

 ## Requirements